GeneriicName/UI_V2/README.md

 A utility menu I made while working as a help desk.
 It was made in between calls, so I'm aware it's far from perfect.

-This is an updated version (mostly UI).
+This is an updated version (mostly UI with PyQt6, hence GLP3 license).

 ## Installation